 Pretending that you will only use your radio for an emergency, will only cause more problems down the road.
 That’s why you need a license.

 Licensing is more than being able to operate a radio station legally in normal times.
-It also gives you a foundation of knowledge you want to work from or how to communicate with others, how to get on the air.
+It also gives you a foundation of knowledge you need or how to contact and communicate with others, how to get on the air.

 There are three licensing tests available, each becoming more difficult as you progress.
 To have a two-meter band and access repeaters.
 All you need is a technician license to get started.